Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADContact.md

 # Get-AzureADContact

 ## SYNOPSIS
-Retrieves a specific contact from Azure Active Directory
+Gets a  contact from Azure Active Directory.

 ## SYNTAX